dozoisch/react-redux-provide/README.md

 ## What is a provider?

-If you're already familiar with Redux's `Provider` component, that's that not what this is, but it's where the inspiration came from.
+If you're already familiar with Redux's `Provider` component, that's not what this is, but it's where the inspiration came from.
 A provider can do essentially anything Redux can do, but it is encapsulated, reusable, extremely declarative, and mostly automatic.

 For example, you might have a [theme provider](https://github.com/loggur/provide-theme) and a [user provider](https://github.com/loggur/provide-user).
 These providers are automatically instantiated as needed, so in the case of the [user provider](https://github.com/loggur/provide-user), you can have many different instances at the same time to represent multiple users.
 Each instance has its own "store" and works completely independently of one another, but you can also configure providers to automatically subscribe to and/or find/create/interact with others if necessary.
 "Stores" are responsible for holding the current state and handling actions to update that state.
 The current state and action creators (and any `props` which might be derived from a combination of state and component `props`) are automatically mapped to React components as needed.